PLOS/ambraproject/Quickstart-Guide.md

   mkdir $HOME/ambra/datastores/crepostore   # crepo datastore directory
   sudo mkdir /etc/ambra                     # configuration directory
 ```

 Rhino requires two configuration files placed in configuration directory.

 1. `rhino.yaml` ([example](#https://plos.github.io/ambraproject/example/wombat.yaml))
 2. `context.xml` ([example](#https://plos.github.io/ambraproject/example/context.xml))

 The files listed above have some required fields - see the example files included in this project.

-Clone the [Rhino github project](https://github.com/PLOS/rhino.git) into your ambra folder.
+Clone the [Rhino GitHub project](https://github.com/PLOS/rhino.git).
 This will be your Rhino working directory.

 ## Compiling Rhino
-Compile Rhino with maven:
+Compile Rhino with Maven:
-1. navigate to the rhino working directory - `cd ~/projects/rhino`
+1. Navigate to the Rhino working directory - `cd ~/projects/rhino`
 2. `mvn clean install`

 ## Compiling Wombat

 Wombat requires a configuration file named `wombat.yaml` placed in the configuration directory.
 `wombat.yaml` has some required fields - see the [example](#https://plos.github.io/ambraproject/example/context.xml) file.

-Clone the [Wombat github project](https://github.com/PLOS/wombat.git) into your ambra folder.
+Clone the [Wombat GitHub project](https://github.com/PLOS/wombat.git).
 This will be your Wombat working directory.

-Compile Wombat with maven:
+Compile Wombat with Maven:
-1. navigate to the wombat working directory - `cd ~/projects/wombat`
+1. Navigate to the Wombat working directory - `cd ~/projects/wombat`
 2. `mvn clean install`

 ## Compiling Content Repo

-1. Clone the [crepo github project](https://github.com/PLOS/content-repo.git) into your projects folder.
-This will be your crepo working directory.
+1. Clone the [Content Repo GitHub project](https://github.com/PLOS/content-repo.git).
+This will be your CRepo working directory.
 2. Make sure to configure `context.xml` in your configuration directory to use the content repo.
 See the [example](#https://plos.github.io/ambraproject/example/context.xml) file.

-Compile crepo with maven:
+Compile CRepo with Maven:
-1. navigate to the crepo working directory - `cd ~/projects/crepo`
+1. Navigate to the CRepo working directory - `cd ~/projects/crepo`
 2. `mvn clean install`

 ## Setting up a theme directory

 Create a new directory to house your site's theme configuration.
-For example, `/var/themes`
+For example, `/var/themes`.

 ### Themes Configuration

 Themes requires a file named `journal.yaml` placed in the theme config directory.

 Using the example above, this directory would be `/var/themes/config/`.

-There are two required fields - `journalKey` and `journalName` ([example](#https://plos.github.io/ambraproject/example/journal.yaml)).
+There are two required fields: `journalKey` and `journalName` ([example](#https://plos.github.io/ambraproject/example/journal.yaml)).

 ### Theme Overrides